eduardofleck/dumb-list/README.md

-# Dumb-list
+# Dumb-list (Ranking Osmar Terraplana)

 This project is a joke on the face of populist politicians and other people who denial covid-19.

 The project is a list of the worst predictions made to COVID-19, such as "It is a small flu" or "(In Brazil) Less than 800 people will die from it".

-You can find the (Brazilian) live version here: https://osmarterraplana.herokuapp.com/
+You can find the (Brazilian) live version here: https://dumb-list.azurewebsites.net/

 Wanna create a version to your country?
 Do it, please.
 Don`t hesitate to contact me! :)